Adjective Suffixes in English

 • Victorious

 As you can see, -ous sometimes turns into -ious.
-We use -ious because the word ends with vowel.
+We use -ious because the word ends with a vowel.
 For example, “glory” can be turned into “glorious,” and so on.
-This is one of the most common suffixes and it is often used to create adjectives.
+This is one of the most common suffixes, and it is often used to create adjectives.
 For example, you can make the word “fame” into the adjective “famous” by adding the suffix “-ous.”

 Suffix -y

-The suffix “-y” means that something is full of a certain quality or attribute.
+The suffix “-y” means something is full of a certain quality or attribute.
+The suffix “-y” can also indicate "characterized by" or "having the characteristics of."
 Here are 10 example words that use the suffix “-y”:

 • Airy